Each segment is composed of extents, which are groups of contiguous data blocks.

 The storage parameters INITIAL, NEXT, PCTINCREASE, and MINEXTENTS cannot be specified at the tablespace level for locally managed tablespaces.
 They can, however, be specified at the segment level.
 In this case, INITIAL, NEXT, PCTINCREASE, and MINEXTENTS are used together to compute the initial size of the segment.
 After the segment size is computed, internal algorithms determine the size of each extent.

 When you first create a database table, Oracle allocates an initial extent for the segment.
 If the data in the table gets too large to fit in the initial extent, Oracle allocates a new one.
-The Slide Show below illustrates how this happens.
+The following series of diagrams illustrate how this happens.

 The incremental extent can be the same size as the initial extent, or you can indicate that each subsequent extent must be a certain percentage larger than the previous extent.
 For example, you could indicate that each subsequent extent must be 50% larger than the previous one.
 You can also specify the minimum and maximum number of extents.
 The minimum number of extents controls how many extents are initially allocated when you create the object.
 If you specify a maximum number of extents, it has the effect of limiting the size of the table.